dajinchu/tint-short/README.md

     # from state, if letter "in," transition to new_state, writing "out" and moving dir on the tape
     in: [new_state, out, dir]

-    # from state, if letter "in," transition to new_state, **not writing** and moving dir on the tape
+    # from state, if letter "in," transition to new_state, NOT writing and moving dir on the tape
     in: [new_state, dir]

     # from state, if letter "in," accept
     in: accept
 ```

-Letters that result in rejection do NOT need to be specified.
+**Letters that result in rejection do NOT need to be specified.**

 ## Example